-A comprehensive analysis and visualization set for all OMNIS™ meshing and solver products
+A comprehensive analysis and visualization set for all Omnis™ meshing and solver products

 For the most complex applications, a static image is not sufficient to fully understand the physics at stake.

-Therefore OMNIS™/Post allows users to:
+Therefore Fidelity™/Post allows users to:

 - Perform live co-processing of running simulations, monitoring solver convergence in real-time

 - Render transient plots while the solver is running, thus greatly reducing disk space usage and data processing time.